Table of Contents

 Concert Body Shape

-The FA-235E is a Fender acoustic that features a concert-sized body made with a laminated flame maple top, back, and sides.
+The FA-235E is a Fender acoustic guitar with a concert-sized body made with a laminated flame maple top, back, and sides.
 This wood combination imparts a bright, clear, and resonant tonal character, making it suitable for a variety of musical styles.
-Compared to other acoustic guitars on the market this one is quite special.
+Compared to other acoustic guitars on the market, this one is quite special.
 The body design is easy to play.

 Electronics

-This model is equipped with a Fishman-designed preamp system, which includes a built-in tuner and a three-band EQ, allowing for precise tonal adjustments and easy tuning during performances.
+This model is equipped with a Fishman-designed preamp system, which includes a built-in tuner and a three-band EQ.
+This allows for precise tonal adjustments and easy tuning during performances.

-To tune your guitar properly, here is a list of the most accurate tuners for you.
+Here is a list of the most accurate tuners for tuning your guitar correctly.

 Mahogany Neck